 Other people are so deep in their addiction that they don't want to be in treatment.
-Many people who use drugs go into treatment because the police, their job, or family members make them do it.
+Many people who use drugs go into treatment because the police, a judge, their job, or family members make them do it.
 It might take a while for them to understand that they have a problem and want to stop using drugs.
 But treatment can work even when someone doesn't want it.

 When friends and family show that they care, it can help people stick with treatment even when it's very hard.

-There are many things you can do to help someone in treatment:
+If you're an adult, there are many things you can do to help someone in treatment:

 - Find treatment services and information.

 - Offer rides to treatment and support groups.

 - Remind the person to take any medicine their doctor gives them.